ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: select_arb_waveform(name)

             Specifies the waveform that is generated upon a call to the :py:meth:`nirfsg.Session._initiate` method when the **generationMode** parameter of the :py:meth:`nirfsg.Session.configure_generation_mode` method is set to :py:data:`~nirfsg.GenerationMode.ARB_WAVEFORM`.

                             You must specify a waveform using the :py:attr:`nirfsg.Session.NAME` parameter if you have written multiple waveforms.
 The NI-RFSG device must be in the Configuration state before you call this method.

+                            **Supported Devices**: PXIe-5644/5645/5646, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860

+                            **Related Topics**

+                            `Assigning Properties or Properties to a Waveform <https://www.ni.com/docs/en-US/bundle/rfsg/page/rfsg/assigning_properties_or_attributes_to_a_waveform.html>`_